 3. Khoresht-e Ghormeh Sabzi

-Khoresht-e ghormeh sabzi is sour and full of herbs.
-A popular favourite throughout Iran, this is a meal for festive occasions and family meals.
-Recipes from different regions vary slightly.
-The Azerbaijani version, for example, uses black-eyed beans instead of red kidney beans.
+Khoresht-e ghormeh sabzi, a classic traditional Persian food, is sour and bursting with aromatic herbs.
+A popular favorite throughout Iran, this dish is a staple for festive occasions and family meals.
+Recipes from different regions may vary slightly; for instance, the Azerbaijani version substitutes black-eyed beans for red kidney beans.

 Recipes in the south of the country add chilli and garlic, while in Shiraz potatoes are sometimes used instead of beans.
 The recipe here departs from tradition by adding spinach to enhance the taste and give the dish a softer texture.
 Fenugreek gives a very distinctive aroma and flavour.